-The Center for Global Business (CGB) at Maryland Smith announced that Audra Wormald, a PhD candidate in the department of management and organization, has received the 2020 PhD International Research Award.
-The award is funded by CIBE, a Title VI grant provided by the U.S. Department of Education to support research in international business.
+The Center for Global Business announces that Roxanne Jaffe, a doctoral candidate in the department of management and organization, has received the 2021 PhD International Research Award.
+The award is funded by CIBE, a Title VI grant administered by the U.S. Department of Education to support research in international business.

-Now in its seventh year, the award supports PhD candidates doing research on international topics.
-An important goal of the center is to encourage PhD candidates to do research in global business and offset the significant costs that such research often entails through this award.
-In regard to this year’s award to Wormald, Kislaya Prasad, academic director of the center, exclaimed that “this research has the potential to have a significant impact and will further our understanding of the roles that startups play in global industry emergence and growth.”
+Now in its eighth year, the award supports doctoral candidates doing research on international topics.
+An important goal of the center is to encourage doctoral candidates to do research in global business and offset the significant costs that such research often entails.
+In regard to this year’s award to Jaffe, Kislaya Prasad, academic director of the center, remarked that “The center is very pleased to make this award to Roxanne Jaffe.
+Her work promises to provide new insights into questions such as: 'When should firms enter foreign countries?'; 'When do firms enter a location early, before their competition?' and 'When do firms enter a location later, after their competition?'”

 Media Relations Manager